IgniteUI/help-topics/topics/01_General-and-Getting-Started/16_HistoryJS_Integration_with_IgniteUI_controls.md

 }
 ```

-The problem here is how to destinguish, which is the correct method you need, when going back in the history?
+The problem here is how to distinguish, which is the correct method you need, when going back in the history?
 This is not possible, unless you have some additional information for the current history state.
 What we really need, in this case is, before we add new state for the sorted column (in 3.), then modify the previous paging state and add an undo state for the sorted column.
 This will help, not only restore the previous paging state, but in addition to undo and unsort the current sorted one.

 For each feature state, before we add it to the history stack, we want to save its undo state.
-This can happen in an IgniteUI control's _-ing_ event, where we still have the old state inforamtion.
+This can happen in an IgniteUI control's _-ing_ event, where we still have the old state information.
 For sorting, it is the columnSorting event:

 ```
 columnSorting: function (e, args) {